 2. Masters in Business (MBA)

 Next, we have an MBA.
-There are a lot of MBA programs that are catered to candidates with a variety of academic backgrounds and experience.
+There are a lot of MBA programmes in various European business schools that are catered to candidates with a variety of academic backgrounds and experience.
 An MBA is a very nice experience for someone who's planning to just get to know the corporate world.

 3. Masters in Counselling Psychology